-“You cannot check in online or via your mobile device, please speak to an airport agent”…ensue intense frustration, multiple expletives and the dread of having to actually check in at the desk!
+“You cannot check in online or via your mobile device, please speak to an airport agent”…cue intense frustration and, some swearing, and a resigned walk to the check-in desk.

-Sometimes mobile check-in won’t work…but there are a couple of reasons for this that as a frequent flyer you should know!
+Sometimes mobile check-in won’t work; there are a couple of reasons for this that, as a frequent flyer, you should know.

 Firstly the airline may have overbooked the flight.
-Normally, airlines hedge their bets when it comes to how many people they think will cancel or not show up for a flight; letting people buy more tickets than there are seats on the plane.
+Margins in the industry are low and airlines hedge their bets when it comes to how many people they think will cancel or not show up for a flight, letting people buy more tickets than there are seats on the plane.
 When it gets close to the flight departure time and everyone is checking in to the flight, unless you have a pre-booked seat, it could be the case that they don’t have space for you.

-When you get to check-in, this may have changed and you may get a seat so not all is lost.
-However, to completely avoid this instance, it is best to always book a seat when you book your flight.
+When you get to check-in, this may have changed and you may get a seat so all is not necessarily lost.
+To completely avoid this, it’s best to always book a seat when you book your flight.

-Dependent upon where you’re flying, your documents could require a further check, such as your citizenship, visas, and the requirements of the final destination.
-Therefore they will do a physical review at the check-in desk to see that you have everything you need before they will give you your boarding pass.
+Dependent upon where you’re flying, your documents could require a further check – your citizenship, visas, and the requirements of the final destination will determine this.
+They’ll do a physical review at the check-in desk to see that you have everything you need before they’ll give you your boarding pass.

-In this instance, you will usually be able to check-in, but will be notified that you will need to pick up the actual boarding pass at the airport.
+You will usually be able to check-in in these situations, but will be notified that you will need to pick up the actual boarding pass at the airport.

 In some cases you may have been flagged in the system.
 This could either be due to:

 - Technical reasons, such as the name on your ticket doesn’t match the name on your I.D, they need to move your seat, or any other mismatching issues.